Cheech Wizard: Publication history

-Though the character was, according to Bodē, created in 1957, Cheech didn not appear in print until April 1966 in a small self published black-and-white comic and the "Daily Orange" Syracuse University newspaper with the initial story "Race to the Moon", when he appeared in various publications being produced by the counterculture developing around the Syracuse University campus (where Bodē was attending school).
+Though the character was, according to Bodē, created in 1957, Cheech did not appear in print until April 1966 in a small self published black-and-white comic and the "Daily Orange" Syracuse University newspaper with the initial story "Race to the Moon", when he appeared in various publications being produced by the counterculture developing around the Syracuse University campus (where Bodē was attending school).

 Cheech Wizard stories ran in the "Funny Pages" of National Lampoon magazine in almost every issue from 1972 to 1975.

 The first Cheech Wizard collection was published in 1972 by the San Francisco-based underground publisher Company & Sons.
 Print Mint and Last Gasp and Rip Off Press.
 All the Cheech Wizard stories were later collected and reprinted in two volumes by Fantagraphics Books.

 Cheech Wizard was revived by Bodē's son Mark Bodé in The Lizard of Oz (Fantagraphics, 2004), a send-up of The Wizard of Oz based on an original concept by Vaughn Bodē.